hanseatics/BottomBar/README.md

 The code is messy and **features and usage will change.**

 BottomBar mimicks the new [Material Design Bottom navigation pattern](https://www.google.com/design/spec/components/bottom-navigation.html).
-It is currently in active development, and by no means ready just yet.

 **Currently working:**
 * The fixed, three item bottom navigation bar in mobile devices